 A. Celebrity hotspots in Puglia include Borgo Egnazia and Masseria San Domenico, both with stunning views over the Adriatic Sea.

 Borgo Egnazia is a 5-star resort located in the province of Brindisi.
-It offers luxurious accommodation and an array of activities such as golf courses, spa facilities, and several restaurants.
+It offers luxurious accommodations and an array of activities, such as golf courses, spa facilities, and several restaurants.
 The resort is situated near the town of Fasano and is surrounded by olive groves and vineyards.
-Click here to see photos of Borgo Egnazia.

 Q. What is the best time to visit Puglia?